Standard 7: Internship

 Community Service

-During the internship, there were plans for a Rally Day and a virtual mission trip to Malawi.
-But the plans were canceled due to COVID-19 interruptions.
-However, I was able to tap into my past experiences for this requirement.
-Below are a series of videos of a past community service activity I have led.
-This series of videos shows me teaching community members at Les Amis De Jesus Seventh-Day Adventist Mission how to light up for Jesus on Social Media.
+While interning, there were exciting plans in motion for a Rally Day and a virtual mission trip to Malawi.
+Unfortunately, these plans were thwarted by the disruptions caused by the COVID-19 pandemic.
+Nonetheless, I found solace in drawing from my past experiences to fulfill this requirement.
+Enclosed are a series of videos showcasing a previous community service initiative I spearheaded.
+These videos demonstrate my efforts in educating community members at Les Amis De Jesus Seventh-Day Adventist Mission on effectively spreading the message of Jesus through social media.

 Reflection